Monster0506/rift/README.md

 - double buffer rendering
 - buffer composition
 - notification system
-- parse bang commads and pass the number of bangs
+- parse bang commands and pass the number of bangs
 - hook notifications up to actual errors and warnings
 - status bar to indicate filename, dirty
 - colorizing and themes